davidegat/AIRCBot/README.md

 ## Requirements

 ### System Requirements
-- Python 3.9 or later.
+- Tested on Python 3.9 or later.
-- Internet connection for IRC and RSS feed integration.
+- Internet connection.
 - LMStudio (https://lmstudio.ai/) or equivalent local language model API.
-- Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint.
+- Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint (can be changed via variable on top of code, see code comments).
-- If you can't run a local LLM model, follow instruction in the code comments to use your own external endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).
-Less privacy is to be expected in this case.
+- If you can't run a local LLM model, follow instruction in code comments to use your own external API endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).
+Less privacy is to be expected in this use case.
+Beware external APIs can charge you money at each request!

 ### Python Libraries
 Ensure the following libraries are installed and/or available: